JackyKch/JackyKch/README.md

 French engineering student in Paris and Data Analyst apprentice at [AXA France][axa].

 - 🔭 I’m currently working on different projects at school but also personal projects linked to my hobbies.
-- 🌱 I’m currently learning Machine Learning and Data Visualization with Python
+- 🌱 I’m currently learning Machine Learning and Data Visualization with Python.
-- ⚡ More about me: Huge fan of football, I love to take pictures with my phone and play piano
+- ⚡ More about me: Huge fan of football, I love to take pictures with my phone and play piano.

 ### 📫 How to reach me :